-- General Observation: All the business registered by Sales Department, in the form of proposal for insurance/application for insurance will be forwarded to the newbusiness/underwriting department for further processing. - Underwriting is the process of risk evaluation which will be performed by qualified professionals known as "Underwriters"; the underwriting process will be as per approved standards. - The standard underwriting procedures are to be strictly adhered to as any deviations would lead to financial losses.
-Underwriting as a process be managed within the set parameters, whether under automated or manual system of underwriting.
-All rated up cases, postponements and declinature to be reviewed by competent authorities for accuracy. - In all substandard cases where a rejection is imminent, an opinion from the reinsurer can be taken before rejection.
-This is for the reason that by virtue of risk expertise re-insurer may consider accepting at a different rate, in such cases the risk may be ceded to the reinsurer.
+- General Observation: All the business registered by Sales Department, in the form of proposal for insurance/application for insurance will be forwarded to the new-business/underwriting department for further processing. - Underwriting is the process of risk evaluation which will be performed by qualified professionals known as "Underwriters"; the underwriting process will be as per approved standards.